johnsusek/elastalert-server/README.md

     Where `:id` is the id of the template returned by **GET `/templates`**, which will delete the given template.

+- **PUT `/folders/:type/:path`**

+    Create the folder at the specified path within the :type directory, either `rules` or `templates`.

+- **DELETE `/folders/:type/:path`**

+    Delete the folder at the specified path within the templates directory.
+Trying to delete a non-empty directory will return an error.

 - **POST `/test`**

     This allows you to test a rule.
 The body send should be: